vic-ma/howtodismantle.github.io/_posts/2024-09-23-Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.md

 ---
 A [safety cross](https://www.google.com/search?q=what+is+a+sfety+cross&rlz=1C1GEWG_deDE994DE994&oq=what+is+a+sfety+cross&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTILCAEQABgNGBMYgAQyCwgCEAAYDRgTGIAEMgsIAxAAGA0YExiABDILCAQQABgNGBMYgAQyCwgFEAAYDRgTGIAEMgsIBhAAGA0YExiABDILCAcQABgNGBMYgAQyCggIEAAYDRgTGB4yCggJEAAYExgWGB7SAQgzNDMwajBqNKgCALACAQ&sourceid=chrome&ie=UTF-8) is one of the most common methods for visualizing safety in lean manufacturing.

 The cross typically consists of 31 rectangles, representing the 31 days in a month.
 When an accident happens, the corresponding day is colored orange for light accidents, and red for more severe accidents.
-When there are no incidents, we paint the rectangle green.
+When there are no accidents, we paint the rectangle green.

 So ideally, at the end of the month, the whole cross should only have green rectangles.
 That's what managers want to see.